oauth-xx/oauth2/SECURITY.md

 ## Reporting a Vulnerability

-Follow [these instructions](https://tidelift.com/security) to report any security vulnerabilities.
+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.